jdc-cunningham/pi-zero-2-robot-navigation-head/README.md

 - 5mA MPU9250
 - 20-40mA idle servos MG90D

-Something like 400mA so... says 8.5 hrs I imagine I get something like 5-6 hrs+ in reality
+Something like 400mA so... says 8.5 hrs I imagine

+In reality I get just over 6 hrs, tested by 5 min interval written to log by CRON until it died from just sitting idle.